Symbian9/qmapshack-doc-wiki/DocMapsTipsTricks.md

 In Linux, please check if package p7zip-full is installed – we need it to unpack the .exe file.
 Open the console and execute *sudo apt-get install p7zip-full* .
 We need [Mkgmap](http://www.mkgmap.org.uk/), too.
 Also Java 1.6 is required.

 1. Download openmtbmap-ALPS and the latest version of mkgmap
-2. Create a folder like ~/openmtbmap_alps and put in the mkmap.jar
+2. Create a folder like ~/openmtbmap_alps and put in the mkgmap.jar
 3. Open the .exe file and extract all files called 6528xxxx.img (maptiles) and 7528xxxx (counterlines), and a typ file (the layout of the map).
 For this sample we choose *widealp.TYP*

 The folder should now contain all map tiles, the counterlines, the layout file and the mkgmap.jar.